Extension “MizEdit”

 c) Fog

-With DCS 2.9.10, Eagle Dynamics added a new fog system, which allows fog animations, based on time.
-You can use this new feature set with the bot like so:
+Starting with DCS 2.9.10, Eagle Dynamics added a new fog system, which allows fog animations, based on time.
+You can use this new feature with the bot like so:

 auto_fog: # let DCS to the fog on its own